grafana/writers-toolkit/docs/sources/writing-guide/topic-types/_index.md

 # Topic types

-The Grafana Labs documentation is made up of different topic types.
-The main types are concepts, tasks, and references.
-We encouage you to use these basic topic types when you write content.
+Grafana Labs documentation is made up of different topic types: _concept_, _task_, and _reference_.
+We encourage you to use these topic types when you write content.

 Depending on the needs of a particular product area, select a topic type from the following table to learn about each.